-Potentially Significant Impact Less Than Significant with New Mitigation Incorporated Less Than Significant Impact No Impact Wo ould the Project: a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? ь) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? \boxtimes c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
-Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? e) f) Result in inadequate emergency access?
-Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?

-a-f) No Impact.
+Potentially Significant Impact Less Than Significant with New Mitigation Incorporated Less Than Significant Impact No Impact Would the Project: a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? d) Substantially increase based due to a d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible \boxtimes uses (e.g., farm equipment)? e) Result in inadequate emergency access? \boxtimes a-f) No Impact.
 Traffic volume and patterns related to the proposed Project would remain similar to existing conditions.
 Inyo County has no current plans to change operating days or hours so no impacts or change to impacts from current conditions are expected as a result of the proposed Project.
 The construction of waterlines between the town systems and the Landfills has the potential to have a beneficial impact on traffic with the reduction of water truck use for dust control at the Independence and Lone Pine Landfills.